 The College Entrance Examination Board (CEEB) AP exam may be used as a basis for determining the appropriate level of a student’s mathematical ability.
 Any student who has passed the Calculus AB examination with a score of 4 or 5 or a 3 on the BC examination may enroll in Calculus II (Math 1132Q) and claim 4 credits in mathematics upon entry into the University.
 Students who have received scores of 4 or 5 on the BC examination may enroll in Multivariable Calculus (Math 2110Q) and claim 8 credits.

 Certain high schools in Connecticut have been designated as participants in UConn’s Early College Experience Program and have been authorized to offer UConn university-level mathematics courses at their high school.
 These cover the same material as the corresponding courses at UConn.
 Students who successfully complete these mathematics courses given under the Early College Experience Program will receive credit at the university.
 The credit will be the same as that given by the University for the corresponding courses and students can obtain a UConn transcript for aid in transferring these credits to the student’s future college/university.

 This four course sequence is designed to recognize the developments in the advanced math high school curricula or college calculus and, using that as a starting point, continue mathematical training in the spirit of higher level mathematics and theoretical science and engineering.
 Students will be assumed to have learned most standard calculus computations in high school, Math 1131Q–1132Q or Math 1151Q–1152Q; for that reason, students taking Math 2141Q retain their AP calculus and ECE calculus credit.
 For non-math majors, successful completion of the sequence will satisfy the requirements for a minor in mathematics.
-For more information see Advanced Calculus.
+For more information see our Advanced Calculus course.

 Course Credit by Examination